 Olive Oil

-• In a medium bowl, gently combine beef*, panko, Vidalia onion paste, half the paprika, salt (we used ½ tsp; 1 tsp for 4 servings), and pepper. • Form into 10-12 1-inch meatballs (20-24 meatballs for 4 servings). • Arrange meatballs on baking sheet used for crostini.
-Roast on top rack (middle and top racks for 4) until browned and cooked through, 12-15 minutes.
+• In a medium bowl, gently combine beef*, panko, Vidalia onion paste, half the paprika, salt (we used 1⁄2 tsp; 1 tsp for 4 servings), and pepper. • Form into 10-12 1-inch meatballs (20-24 meatballs for 4 servings). • Arrange meatballs on baking sheet used for crostini.
+Roast on top rack (top and middle racks for 4) until browned and cooked through, 12-15 minutes.

-• Meanwhile, rinse shrimp* under cold water, then pat very dry with paper towels (this will help prevent them from splattering in the pan). • In a medium pan, combine remaining garlic, remaining paprika, and 3 TBSP olive oil (for 4 servings, use a large pan and 6 TBSP olive oil).
+• Meanwhile, rinse shrimp* under cold water, then pat very dry with paper towels (this will help prevent them from splattering in the pan). • In a medium pan (large pan for 4 servings), combine remaining garlic, remaining paprika, and 3 TBSP olive oil (6 TBSP for 4).
 Heat pan over medium heat and cook, stirring frequently, until garlic is sizzling and fragrant, 3-4 minutes.
 TIP: Keep an eye on the garlic!
 If it begins to brown too quickly, reduce heat to low. • Add shrimp to pan with garlic-paprika oil.
 Cook, stirring occasionally, until shrimp are opaque and cooked through, 4-6 minutes. • Turn off heat.
-Stir in half the parsley, 1 tsp vinegar, and juice from one lemon wedge (2 tsp vinegar and juice from two wedges for 4).
+Stir in half the parsley, 1 tsp vinegar, and juice from one lemon wedge (2 tsp vinegar and juice from two lemon wedges for 4).
 Taste and season with salt and pepper.

 • Place romesco sauce in a second small microwave-safe bowl.
 Cover tightly with plastic wrap.
 Microwave until warmed through, 30-60 seconds.
 Carefully uncover and stir.

 • Strain tomato sauce through a fine-mesh strainer; discard excess liquid and return sauce to bowl.
-Spread romesco sauce over the bottom of a shallow serving bowl, top with meatballs and garnish with a pinch of parsley.
-Place shrimp in a second shallow serving bowl and garnish with a pinch of parsley.
-Separate prosciutto into slices and arrange in small bundles on a small serving platter.
-In a small serving bowl, combine ricotta with a pinch of salt and pepper.
-Add a drizzle of olive oil over ricotta and dollop with fig jam. • Serve everything with crostini and remaining lemon wedges on the side.
+Spread romesco sauce over the bottom of a shallow serving bowl, top with meatballs, and garnish with a pinch of parsley.
+Place shrimp in a separate shallow serving bowl and garnish with a pinch of parsley.
+Separate prosciutto into slices and arrange in small bundles on a small serving platter. • In a small serving bowl, combine ricotta with a pinch of salt and pepper.
+Drizzle ricotta with olive oil and dollop with fig jam. • Serve everything with crostini and remaining lemon wedges on the side.

 Ground Meat is fully cooked when internal temperature reaches 160°.